Victor Gruen

-Biography

 Early life

 Victor Gruen was born on July 18, 1903, in a middle-class Jewish family in Vienna, Austria.
-He studied architecture at the Vienna Academy of Fine Arts.
+He studied architecture at the Vienna Academy of Fine Arts, a/k/a the Vienna Technological Institute and Academy of Fine Arts in Austria.
+He also worked under Peter Behrens, a leading German architect.
 A committed socialist, from 1926 until 1934 he ran the "political cabaret at the Naschmarkt"-theatre.
 At that time he came to know Felix Slavik, the future mayor of Vienna, and they became friends.

 Career

 As an architect he worked for Peter Behrens, and in 1933 opened his own architectural firm in Vienna.
 His firm specialized in remodeling of shops and apartments.

 When Germany annexed Austria in 1938, he emigrated to the United States.
 Short and stout, he landed "with an architect's degree, eight dollars, and no English."
 Arriving in New York he changed his name to Gruen from Grünbaum and started to work as a draftsman.
 After the success of his design for the Lederer leather-goods boutique on Fifth Avenue, he received further commissions for the design of shops, including Ciro’s on Fifth Avenue, Steckler’s on Broadway, Paris Decorators on the Bronx Concourse, and eleven branches of the clothing chain Grayson’s.

 In 1941 Gruen moved to Los Angeles.
 He was naturalized as a US citizen in 1943.
 In 1951, he founded the architectural firm "Victor Gruen Associates", which was soon to become one of the major planning offices of that time.
 After the war, he designed the first suburban open-air shopping facility called Northland Mall near Detroit in 1954.
 After the success of the first project, he designed his best-known work for the owners of Dayton Department stores, the 800000 sqft Southdale Mall in Edina, Minnesota, the first enclosed shopping mall in the country.
 Opening in 1956, Southdale was meant as the kernel of a full-fledged community.
 The mall was commercially successful, but the original design was never fully realized, as the intended apartment buildings, schools, medical facilities, park and lake were not built.
-Because he invented the modern mall, Malcolm Gladwell, writing in The New Yorker, suggested that "Victor Gruen may well have been the most influential architect of the twentieth century."
+Because he invented the modern mall, Canadian journalist Malcolm Gladwell, writing in The New Yorker, suggested that "Victor Gruen may well have been the most influential architect of the twentieth century."